jakubszczukin/RandomChuckFact/README.md

 ## General info
-Simple app which displays a random Chuck Norris Joke on the screen.
+Simple app using public API which displays a random Chuck Norris Joke on the screen.

 ## Technologies
 Project is created with: